- Getting Started

 create() method is set to true (default).
 Internally the

 create() method calls the

 Sometimes it is necessary to add a simple existing PDF pages to another PDF document.

 This will really only work with simple flat PDF pages.
 If a page includes foreign structures which refer to other PDF objects or pages in the origin document, ALL objects will be copied to the result document (though they were never needed).
 This technic should only be used if you have control over the added PDF page.
 A more robust solution will offer the SetaPDF-Merger component which will handle these situations.

-Adding a foreign PDF page is possible by passing its page instance to the
+Adding a PDF page from another document instance is possible by passing its page instance to the

 The call of

 flattenInheritedAttributes() is necessary because of possible internal structures of a PDF page tree.
 This call will technically modify the page dictionary in both document instances.